School Visits in Split: the Croatian Educational System, History and Culture

 By taking part in this course, the participants will discover the details of the Croatian educational system and its recent reform.
 They will learn about the different levels of education that it provides and how the comprehensive Croatian educational reform influenced them.

-Course participants will also learn about staff and students’ daily life, school management, organization of lessons, projects, and extracurricular activities which makes each Croatian school special and unique.
+Course participants will also learn about staff and learners’ daily life, school management, organization of lessons, projects, and extracurricular activities which makes each Croatian school special and unique.

-During the course week, teachers will visit a variety of Croatian schools of a different order (primary, secondary) and type (grammar schools, VET education for hairdressers, beauticians, opticians, textile designers, and music schools).
+During the course week, teachers will visit a variety of Croatian schools of a different order (primary, secondary) and type (grammar schools, VET education).

 Each school will share its best practices and run a practical workshop on its strengths, which may refer to topics such as the Erasmus+ objectives for primary and secondary education, the use of digital tools in education, inclusion, types of formative assessment, mindfulness, interdisciplinarity, sustainable development, music education, eTwinning in VET school.